 After the Brexit shock, more and more Brits are looking to move away from the UK.
 I don't blame them.
 There are a lot of pros and cons when it comes to living in the UK and for the sake of objectivity, I would like to tackle all points in this article.
 Yes, I will touch base on the Tory leadership, the hardship of obtaining residency and the uncertainty left behind as a result of Brexit.
 Although I have a strong political opinion, I rarely chose to write about it, but since this involves adventure and travel, I see no reason why not.

 I'm going to start by saying that it wasn't always like this.
 There was a time when we loved the UK, were pleased by the level of comfort this country offered.
 There is a lot of incentive for young entrepreneurs to start a new business here and we took full advantage of this.
 We created 42droids which became the pillar of our careers.
 We enjoyed the crazy amount of products, the fantastic range of online shopping and the quality customer service.
-You see, all these were a given in the UK.
+You see, all these were just normal things in the UK.

 About 10 years ago when I came to study in Manchester, Britain was a different place.
-I think the part which shocked me the most was how friendly everyone seemed, how customer oriented the service was tailored and the sheer amount of prospects anyone could benefit from.
+I think the part which shocked me the most was how friendly everyone seemed, how customer-oriented the service was tailored and the sheer amount of prospects anyone could benefit from.

-But this was short lived because I arrived in the UK during a dark time for Romanians and Bulgarians who just joined the EU.
+But this was short-lived because I arrived in the UK during a dark time for Romanians and Bulgarians who just joined the EU.
 It wasn't all bells and whistles because it took me jumping through a lot of hoops to be able to obtain what back then was called a Yellow Card.
 I needed to work as a student as I didn't have rich parents to support me.
 But that's ok, I was never afraid of hard work and long hours of study.
-So here you had, a student willing to work and pay taxes, and nobody wanted to help her get an NI number, a Yellow Card or a job.
+So here you had, a student willing to work and pay taxes, and nobody wanted to help her get a NI number, a Yellow Card or a job.

 This didn't stop me, though, I persevered until I got accepted.
 I went above and beyond to integrate myself.
 I even learned the slang, so I feel one of "them".
 And everything was perfect.
 What might come as a shock is that I even loved the weather!
 As a writer, I thrived during rainy days as melancholia hit.
 It created the perfect environment for me to work, write and create.